peopleware/openapi/resource/search-and-to-many-associations.md

   removes duplicates (`nub()`)
 - concatenates the `fuzzy` of the returned search index document to the `fuzzy` of the new search index document, and removes duplicates (`nub()`)
-- adds the `value` to the new search index document’s `referenced` property
+- adds the `value` to the new search index document’s `embedded` property

-The example search document for type `R` above results in the following search index document, after splicing in information from the search index document of `/my-service/v1/y/abc` as referenced content:
+The example search document for type `R` above results in the following search index document, after splicing in information from the search index document of `/my-service/v1/y/abc` as embedded content:

 ```json
 {